Master's Scholarship (current students) terms and conditions

 1. Eligible students

-1.1 The financial scholarship is a £3,000 contribution to tuition fee and is open to:
+1.1 The financial scholarship is a £3,000 contribution to tuition fees and is open to University of Portsmouth students who:

-- UK students only for fee purposes.
-International and Channel Islands students are not eligible to receive the Scholarship.
+- are UK students for fee purposes.
+EU, international and Channel Island students are not eligible to receive the Scholarship

 1.2 There is a limited number of scholarships, so student eligibility does not guarantee that students will receive an award.